ahmedkhaled89/djangoTest/README.md

 # djangoTest
-# This is a Django project Where I do the assignments for DJ4E on coursera
+# This is a Django project Where I Test Django Feature while LEarning from DJ4E on coursera